 10. Female Furies

-Big Barda was the former leader, but she defected to be with Mister Miracle and the rest of the Furies were sent to kill her.
-These ferocious fighters all have amazingly brutal names- including Bernadeth, Stompa, Gilotina, Lashina, and Mad Harriet.
+Big Barda was the former leader, but she defected to be with Mister Miracle so the rest of the Furies were sent to kill her.
+These ferocious fighters all have amazingly brutal names, including Bernadeth, Stompa, Gilotina, Lashina, and Mad Harriet.

 9. The Mary Janes

 The Mary Janes were briefly referenced in Spider-Man: Into the Spider-Verse, and also feature in the Marvel Rising: Secret Warriors animated series.
-Other members besides Gwen and Em Jay include Betty Brandt and Felicia Hardy.
+Other members besides Gwen and Em Jay include Betty Brandt and Felicia Hardy (AKA Black Cat).

 Originally formed as a limited-time team in Marvel’s Secret Wars, A-Force remained a team in the main continuity, uniting a wide variety of Marvel’s strongest female heroes.
 A-Force is the first all-female team of Avengers, but also included notable members of the X-Men, Runaways, Guardians of the Galaxy, and Inhumans.